chief-codes/practice-games/README.md

 # practice-games
-Just some random games I tried
+Just some random python games and programs